for Health Care Providers

 See Immunoglobulin (Ig).

 An infection caused by Neisseria gonorrhoeae.
-Although gonorrhea is considered primarily a sexually transmitted disease, it can also be transmitted to newborns during the birth process.
+Although gonorrhea is considered primarily a sexually transmitted disease, it also can be transmitted to newborns during the birth process.

 A type of white blood cell filled with granules of compounds that digest infectious agents.
 Granulocytes are part of the innate immune system and have broad-based activity.